Is it a hot mess or something you truly like about yourself? Do you spend a fortune on hair care products or do you shop the bargain aisle?

 Be sure to spray your entire head and leave it in.
 If you wash your hair in the shower, leave the conditioner in while you finish washing.

-If you wash your hair outside of the shower, let it set in your hair for approximately two to four minutes.
+If you wash your hair outside of the shower, let it set in your hair for approximately 2-4 minutes.
 Rinse fully with warm water.

 The way I add conditioner to my hair (since I wash my hair in the shower) is by keeping a bottle of ACV in the shower.